MateoG404/ObsidianCS/ObsidianCS/Software Dev/Golang/Interfaces.md

 ## Empty Interfaces

-In some moments we need to create a general code for our [[software]] for that reason we need to create an empty interface that admit all the [[data type]].
+In some moments we need to create a general code for our [[Software]] for that reason we need to create an empty interface that admit all the [[data type]].
 In the next image, we see the use of this type of interface

 ![[Pasted image 20240104081721.png]]